spvinod1986/DataStructures/README.md

     - Heap Property: 1) Max Heap - Value of every node should be greater than or equal to children.
 2) Min Heap - Value of every node should be lesser than or equal to children.
     - Heap is a "Complete Tree" which satisfies "Heap Property".
     - Heaps of Binary Tree can be more accurately called as Binary Heap.
-    - Heaps are used in Shortest Path/Graph alogirthms(GPS), Priority Queues, sorting, findingd nth smallest or largest values.
+    - Heaps are used in Shortest Path/Graph alogirthms(GPS), Priority Queues, sorting, finding nth smallest or largest values.
     - Bubble Up: Swapping a node with parent in order to satisfy Heap Property.
     - Bubble Down: Opposite of Bubble up.
 Swapping a parent with node in order to satisfy Heap property.
 This usually happens during Delete.
     - In Heaps, we can only delete root node and not inner node.